Netflix/metaflow-nflx-extensions/README.md

 ### Installation
 To use, simply install this package alongside the `metaflow` package.
-This package requires Metaflow v2.7.16 or later.
-This implementation currently only supports S3 for environment caching.
-If you require additional datastores, please open an issue and we can work together to add it (it is not very hard).
+This package requires Metaflow v2.7.20 or later.

 #### Configuration
 You have several configuration options that can be set in